-Input from James Bussel, MD; Doug Cines, MD; Nichola Cooper, MRCP; Cynthia Dunbar, MD; Marc Michel, MD; and Francesco Rodeghiero
+Input from James Bussel, MD; Doug Cines, MD; Nichola Cooper, MRCP; Cynthia Dunbar, MD; Marc Michel, MD; and Francesco Rodeghiero, MD.

 Note: Please review ASH's disclaimer regarding the use of the following information.

-There are many effective treatment options for ITP, each of which possess possible advantages and disadvantages in the setting of the COVID-19 pandemic.
-A “common sense” approach to patient management using contemporary standard ITP guidelines is advisable, absent clinical data to date in the context of COVID-19.
-It is generally agreed that visits to medical facilities should be minimized to limit the risk of infection, which puts more emphasis on managing symptoms than relying on frequent platelet counts which may be better obtained “locally”.
-Severe COVID-19 infection is accompanied by a risk of thrombosis, but at this time there is no evidence that this risk is increased by raising platelet counts to hemostatic levels or exacerbated by any specific form of ITP management, even those such as splenectomy and thrombopoietic agents associated with some excess thrombosis in specific non-COVID settings.
-The complexities involved in managing patients with the various secondary forms of ITP are not explicitly considered in this FAQ.
+The many effective treatment options for ITP each possess possible advantages and disadvantages in the setting of the COVID-19 pandemic.
+A “common sense” approach to patient management using contemporary standard ITP guidelines is advisable in the absence of extensive clinical data in the context of ITP and COVID-19 to suggest otherwise.
+Visits to medical facilities should be minimized to limit exposure to infection.
+This puts more emphasis on managing symptoms rather than relying on frequent platelet counts which may be better obtained “locally”.
+Severe COVID-19 infection is accompanied by a risk of thrombosis, but there is no evidence that this risk is increased by raising platelet counts to hemostatic levels or exacerbated by any specific form of ITP management, even splenectomy and thrombopoietic (TPO) agents which may be associated with some excess thrombosis in non-COVID ITP settings.

 For a new adult patient with ITP requiring treatment due to severe thrombocytopenia but without active infection, how would you approach initial treatment options in the setting of the COVID-19 pandemic?

 Ideally, testing for active SARS-Cov2 infection would occur prior to treatment decisions.
 Initial therapies should be individualized based on the severity/location of bleeding and comorbidities, standard practices for managing ITP, shared decision making with patient, and minimization of exposure to SARS-Cov-2 infection.
-Most adults with ITP do not experience severe bleeding at platelet counts ≥ 10-20,000/ul in the absence of additional risk factors.
-Similarly, if patients are generally stable, it is wise to decrease frequency of platelet counts and avoid visits to health care facilities.
-Effective ITP treatments that are not immunosuppressive, such as IVIG and oral thrombopoietic (TPO) agents (eltrombopag or avatrombopag), would be reasonable initial treatment choices, although there is no evidence to date suggesting a benefit to avoidance of steroids.
-Romiplostim is equally effective but requires weekly visits for injections in some countries.
-In patients requiring an urgent platelet count increase, IVIG at 0.4-1 gm/kg for 1-2 days can be given, with repeated doses as needed, while waiting for a response to TPO agents.
-However, for patients without major bleeding or wet purpura, oral TPO agents could be used as single agents to avoid the risks of IVIG (exposure) and steroids (immunosuppression).
+Most adults with ITP do not experience severe bleeding at platelet counts ≥ 20,000/ul in the absence of additional risk factors (including older age).
+Thus, if patients are generally low-risk and stable, it may be feasible to decrease frequency of measuring platelet counts and to avoid excess visits to health care facilities.
+Effective ITP treatments that are not immunosuppressive, such as IVIG or oral thrombopoietic (TPO) agents (eltrombopag or avatrombopag), would be reasonable initial treatment choices, although there is no evidence to date suggesting a benefit to avoidance of steroids.
+Romiplostim is equally effective but may requires weekly visits for injections.
+If an urgent platelet count increase is needed, IVIG 0.4-1 gm/kg for 1-2 days can be given with additional doses as needed, while awaiting response to other treatment, e.g. TPO agents.
+For patients without major bleeding or wet purpura, oral TPO agents could be used as single agents to avoid the risks of IVIG (exposure) and steroids (immunosuppression).
 For patients not responsive or intolerant to the various TPO-RA agents, fostamatinib could be considered.

 For chronic ITP patients without active COVID-19 disease, would you modify treatment regimens in the setting of the COVID-19 pandemic?